Emmaant/Wind-power-prediction/README.md

 To train ML models the code in ml_framework is used.
 To train MLP use do_train_mlp_model.py or sklearn models can be trained do_train_ml_model.py.
 Tabular data is used as input.

 ### How to train sklearn models
 To train sklearn models a directory of subdirectories with config files is needed.
-Each config files specifies the features to use during training and if one model for each turbine is to be trained or one model for all turbines.
+Each config file specifies the features to use during training.
+Local features are specific for each turbine and all features ending in _000 - _016 are added.
+Global features are simply added as specified.
+In the config file one needs to specify if one model for each turbine is to be trained or one model for all turbines.
 The trained models are saved in the subdirectories.

 The models trained are kNN regressor, XGBoost regressor and Random Forest Regressors.
-Others could be added to the dictionary regressors if needed.
-The hyperparameters are tuned using grid search and specified in the dictionary  param_grids.
+Others could be added to the dictionary `regressors` if needed.
+The hyperparameters are tuned using grid search and specified in the dictionary  `param_grids`.
 To modify, modify script directly.

 To train the models run: